agrosner/DBFlow/usage2/GettingStarted.md

 Creating models are as simple as defining the model class, and adding the `@Table` annotation.
 To read more on this, read [here](Models.md).

+**For now**: Models must provide a default, parameterless constructor.
 An example:

 ```kotlin